 Though he is widely recognized as the voice of the moviegoing public, Russ does not consider himself a movie "critic" in the traditional sense of the word: "The fact is that everyone is a critic...your wife, your neighbor, your friends.
 They may not get quoted in radio or newspaper ads like the shills who are willing to say anything to see themselves in print do, but they are the ones whose opinions you know and trust."
 That's why you'll never see or hear Russ' quotes in movie ads.
 He believes that you can't suck-up to the stars or be part of the studios ad campaign and maintain any credibility as a reviewer.
 In a world where thousands of people post reviews, Russ considers himself your "last line of defense," the guy whose information and opinions you have come to trust over the years and who you can turn to when you want the final word on whether or not you should spend $10 bucks to see a movie.

-Russ co-founded Moviefone in 1989 and, along with his partners, established the overall management of the company.
-Through its 777-FILM telephone service and Moviefone.com Web site, Moviefone is the most popular movie information guide in the country, serving approximately 20 million moviegoers each month.
-Russ continues to be the "voice" of Moviefone while at the same time developing new innovations for moviegoers like Six Second Reviews.
+Russ co-founded Moviefone (the most popular movie-guide in America) in 1989 and, along with his partners, established the overall management of the company.Ê Moviefone was sold to Aol in 2000 and continues to be a top movie site.Ê Now, Russ is bringing his unique voice and style to Radio and TV stations across the country while at the same time developing new innovations for moviegoers like Six Second Reviews.